 So we started selling and we’re at 2 gigawatts delivered energy storage.

-Our product is called LX.
+Our high voltage product is called LX.
 It’s a high end option – and I told my team I wanted that Mercedes feel.
 We’re selling the longest lasting, most expensive battery in the business.
 We’re not a commodity.
-Now all the technology we had from the LX, we’re rolling out the 2.0.
+Now all the technology we had from the LX, we’re rolling out the next generation low-voltage product.
 It’s not just a server rack anymore.

 Our biggest project to date was in Puerto Rico.
 We retrofitted 120 schools with batteries.
 It was a Red Cross project.
 They were supposed to be emergency shelters after Hurricane Maria, but the power was down.
 How does that serve as a shelter?
 Red Cross chose our product because they are non-toxic and not flammable.
 If the school ever caught fire, a toxic battery would be spewing out toxic chemicals.
 More on that here.

-Inside our modules, there’s a Battery Management System (BMS), and if a server rack, also a Battery Management Unit (BMU).
-We control the different voltages across racks to ensure the voltages work with each other.
-We co-developed the firmware with Mirata, to make sure our battery systems function at their best.
+Inside our modules, there’s a Battery Management System (BMS), and at the system level, a Battery Management Unit (BMU).
+We control the different voltages across the modules to ensure the voltages work with each other.
+We co-developed the firmware with Murata (formerly Sony), to make sure our battery systems function at their best.

 What do you think is the most important thing we can be doing in terms of clean tech solutions?

 Going forward, everyone is going to want to have some sort of energy independence, especially as the price of batteries continues to come down.
 There are so many reasons – there are medicines that, if the power goes down for even a couple of hours, have to be discarded.